Englyn

-Englyn (/cy/; plural englynion) is a traditional Welsh short poem form.
-It uses quantitative metres, involving the counting of syllables, and rigid patterns of rhyme and half rhyme.
-Each line contains a repeating pattern of consonants and accent known as cynghanedd.
+Englyn (/cy/; plural englynion) is a traditional Welsh short poem form, consisting of a stanza of either three or four lines.
+The metre involves the counting of syllables, and rigid patterns of rhyme and half rhyme.
+Many lines contain a repeating pattern of consonants and accent known as cynghanedd.

+An englyn can be used as a poem in its own right, for example as an epitaph, or used in a series as part of a longer poem.
+Sometimes different types of englyn are mixed in the same poem.

+The three-line englyn was common in early Welsh poetry, but about the 12th century it went out of fashion, to be replaced completely by four-line varieties.

+The most common type of englyn is the four-line englyn unodl union, which is usually referred to simply as an englyn.

 Early history

 The englyn is found in the work of the earliest attested Welsh poets (the cynfeirdd), where the main types are the three-line englyn milwr and englyn penfyr.
 It is the only set stanzaic metre found in the early Welsh poetic corpus, and explanations for its origins have tended to focus on stanzaic Latin poetry and hymns; however, it is as likely to be a development within the Brittonic poetic tradition.
 Whereas the metrical rules of later englynion are clear (and are based on counting syllables), the precise metre of the early englynion is debated and could have involved stress-counting.
 The earliest englynion are found as marginalia written in a tenth-century hand in the Juvencus Manuscript.

-Many early englynion form poems which seem to represent moments of characters' emotional reflection in stories now lost: Canu Llywarch Hen, Canu Urien, Canu Heledd.
-Others survey heroic tradition, for example the Englynion y Beddau or Geraint son of Erbin, and others again are lyric, religious meditations and laments such as the famous Claf Abercuawg and Kyntaw geir.
+Many early englynion seem to represent moments of characters' emotional reflection in stories now lost: Canu Llywarch Hen, Canu Urien, Canu Heledd.
+Others survey heroic tradition, for example the Englynion y Beddau or Geraint son of Erbin, and other poems written using englynion are lyric, religious meditations and laments such as the famous Claf Abercuawg and Kyntaw geir.

+In the 14th century the various metres used in Welsh poetry were classified into 24 different types; the classification is thought to be due to Einion Offeiriad and Dafydd Ddu o Hiraddug.
+In Einion's grammar, the metres are divided into three groups: Englynion, Cywyddau and Awdlau.
+The first group contained eight types of englyn: Penfyr, Milwr, Unodl union, Unodl crwca, Cyrch, Proest dalgron, Lleddfbroest and Proest gadwynog.
+In the 15th century Dafydd ab Edmwnd revised the list, excluding the three-lined Penfyr and Milwr, which had become obsolete.
+These three-line englynion are sometimes referred to as englynion o'r hen ganiad ("englyns of the old poetry").

-Types of englynion
+Three-line englynion

-There are a number of types of englynion.
-Details of their structures are as follows; not all of these, however, are included in the Traditional Welsh poetic metres.